RJohns-DA/Data-Analysis-Portfolio/README.md

 ---

+### Tableau <br/>
+**Global Health Insights**<br/>
+*A Visual Summary of World Health* <br/>

+With this project, I have created a variety of different visualisations using Tableau to give a easily understood summary of different trends relating to global health statistics.
+Using datasets like this can give a good general understanding of certain aspects of life and health in different parts of the world, without having to go into deep research on each area directly.

-(Moving on to more complex) Using Tableau we were able to inspect and clean a large dataset of Health statistics from aroudn the world.
-Tableau allowed us to create a wide variety of different visuals to help better understand this data without having to go through the thousands of rows from the dataset.
+Using Tableau we were able to inspect and clean a large dataset for our use.
+With Tableau's expanded ability to to create a wide variety of different visuals to help better understand this data, we have a lot more options in how we can display it.
+With graphs displaying information such as life expectancy per continent and the top 5 countries with the highest average life expectancy over a 20 year timeframe, we can use these graphs to start drawing conclusions or points for further analysis.

+Similarly to with Excel, we have a set process for creating these types of Charts and Graphs:
+- Importing the raw dataset
+- Cleaning the dataset and checking for any issues with datatypes
+- Deciding on what columns of information to analyse
+- Created a Line Graph, showing the change in top 5 countries with the highest average life expectancy over a 20 year timeframe
+- Created a Bar Chart, showing the average life expectancy per continent.
+- Created a Pie Chart, showing the Gender ratio of a specific country.
+- Created a Scatter Graph, showing the relation between average BMI in countries Vs. their average life expectancy.
+- Created a Geographical Heat Map, showing the average blood pressure per country via a colour gradient

 Not only are these visuals useful for understanding the raw data at a glance, they are also live, meaning that any changes or updates made to the dataset will still be reflected in the visuals without needing to alter them.
-You can access the live dashboard here now: [Live Tableau Dashboard](https://public.tableau.com/app/profile/ryan.johns7164/viz/GlobalHealthInsights_17803264327980/GlobalHealthDashboard)
+You can access the live dashboard here now: [Live Global Health Dashboard](https://public.tableau.com/app/profile/ryan.johns7164/viz/GlobalHealthInsights_17803264327980/GlobalHealthDashboard)

 <img src="https://github.com/RJohns-DA/Data-Analysis-Portfolio/blob/6d080be1a2868e398af01c09daa18bd241cc91fe/TableauCharts.png" alt="Health Insights Dashboard" style="width:100%; height:auto;">